top of page

 A variety of opportunities throughout the week enrich our lives and our faith through learning and interaction with other seekers.
 We honor each other's individual spiritual journeys while sharing and growing together in Christ.
 You don’t have to be a member of Atonement to participate – all are warmly invited and welcome.

 BOOK GROUP - The group meets on Friday mornings 10-11 a.m.
 We are now HYBRID - in-person gatherings in the Reception Room at Atonement, and also on Zoom for those at a distance, or who prefer to continue to participate remotely.
 Through the year we alternate between fiction and non-fiction; some books have religious or ethical themes, some are just for fun or general interest.
 Led by Lynne & Dean Weber.
-On August 10, the group will discuss the novel, The Promise by Damon Galgut.
-Then, Demon Copperhead by Barbara Kingsolver will be discussed on September 8 and 15.
+During Lent, we read poetry on March 21, March 28, and April 11, and continue after Easter on May 23 with poetry as hymn texts.
+We switch to a novel on June 13West with Giraffes by Lynda Rutledge.
+We will choose a "big book" for summer reading, to be discussed in September.
 All welcome!
-To receive a Zoom invitation, contact Lynne via text, phone, or: rector@atonement-tenafly.org
+To receive a Zoom invitation, contact Dave in the parish office or Lynne Weber directly.

 SACRED GROUND - Beginning in March 2022, a group was formed to participate "in person" only in SACRED GROUND - a curriculum on race and faith of The Episcopal Church.
-This group which is now "closed" to new participants, will continue through September.
-(Final Session #11 in September or October.)
-If there's interest, a new group may form later in fall 2023.
+Group members offered reflections on their experience in 2024.
+If you'd like to be part of a new cohort for this curriculum, speak to the rector.

-MINI RETREATS (“QUIET DAYS”) - Our next mini quiet day will be on Saturday, October 7, 9:30 am - 1:30 pm, "Francis of Assisi: familiar and yet unexpected saint."
-All welcome - RSVP by Friday, September 29, 12 noon to the parish office.
+MINI RETREATS (“QUIET DAYS”) - Our most recent mini quiet day is Saturday, April 12, 9:30 am led by the Rev's Lynne and Dean Weber, and the Rev. Deacon Joanne O'Neill.
 Mini Retreats are opportunities to delve more deeply into a Biblical text or theme of the season.
-Because people have different ways of learning, we enter the story via learning, Ignatian meditation on a Bible passage, quiet time with questions for reflection, poetry, Q&A/discussion, and an art meditation.
 We end with a festive luncheon.
+Next one in July - we hope!
 Scheduled in advance, on Saturdays, 9:30 am – 1:30 pm.
-Suggested donation: $15, includes the quiet day and festive lunch.
+Suggested donation: $15, includes the quiet day and festive lunch ($5 without lunch).

 If you’d like to know more about our Bible study and other adult ed opportunities, please send an email through our Contact page.
 We’ll be glad to send you the latest schedule and information about participating.
 All are welcome!